ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 } // for
 ```

-### Controlling the EGO Vehicle
+### Controlling the ego vehicle

-As an alternative to Replay mode, a closed loop control over the EGO vehicle can
+As an alternative to Replay mode, a closed loop control over the ego vehicle can
 be done by sending control commands to the simulator, here the vehicle is
 requested to move forward with 50% throttle: